Alkoarism/LittleBigEngine/v0_04-Core_Consolidation/README.md

 - v0.04: Core engine consolidation
 	- v0.04.00: Sketch a working example of usage of the current features :heavy_check_mark:
 	- v0.04.01: Consolidate Vertex data with Entity, Model and Mesh classes :heavy_check_mark:
-	- v0.04.02: Rebuild Texture Class, Expand on the abstraction of Entity class :o:
+	- v0.04.02: Rebuild Texture Class, finish documentation :heavy_check_mark:

 - v0.05: Module and Third party resources consolidation
-	- v0.05.00: Add modular support for classes at compile time
 	- v0.05.01: Rebuild bitmap_font class inheriting from Entity
     - v0.05.02: Add Freetype implementation class inheriting from Entity
+    - v0.05.03: Add OpenAL sound API
+    - v0.05.04: Implement sound class
-	- v0.05.03: Implement Batch rendeding for the text classes
+    - v0.05.05: Implement Batch rendeding for the text classes
-	- v0.05.04: Inclusion of Bitmap and Freetype as modules of the core engine
+    - v0.05.06: Inclusion of Bitmap and Freetype as modules of the core engine
-	- v0.05.05: Add OpenAL sound API
-	- v0.05.06: Implement sound class
     - v0.05.07: Inclusion of sound class as part of the core engine

 # Core engine Documentation
 The engine is structured mainly with an DOP desing in mind.